adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 4. Gather detailed statistics for each request sent to a data store.

 5. Profile the application in the test environment to establish where possible I/O bottlenecks might be occurring.
-Look for these symptoms:
+Look for any of these symptoms:

     - A large number of small I/O requests made to the same file.
     - A large number of small network requests made by an application instance to the same